fbpx

 Laurie Lyter Bright

-Rev. Dr. Laurie Lyter Bright (she/her) is a serving pastor in the Presbyterian Church (USA) and a partner-scholar with the Shiloh Project of Sheffield University, UK.
+Rev. Dr. Laurie Lyter Bright (she/her) is the Executive Director of the Presbyterian Peace Fellowship, a pastor in the Presbyterian Church (USA) and a partner-scholar with the Shiloh Project of Sheffield University, UK.
 She completed her PhD in education, equity, and transformation through Colorado State University in 2021, with a dissertation focusing on the intersection of religion and rape culture while examining the pedagogical practices of mainline Christian denominations.
 Her first book, Vagabonding: In Defense and Praise of Millennial Faith, came out in 2018, and her second, Digital Prophets: Me Too and Black Lives Matter, will come out fall 2024.
 Her current research explores the concepts of justice, evangelism, and philanthropy that comprise understandings of “mission” in mainline churches.
-She lives in Wisconsin on a small farm with her husband, two wild children, her goats (Laverne and Shirley), 11 chickens, and a dog.
+She lives in Milwaukee with her husband, two mildly feral children, and their dog, Angus MacDonald, Boy Detective.

 Education